LifeofSwervo/Java/Data Structures using Java/Book Notes/Chapter 3/Simple Sorting.md

 ### Bubble Sort

+#### Source:
+- Array traversed from first element to last.
+If current element is greater than the next element, they are swapped.

+#### Book:
 - Slow, Simple, Good Beginner Algorithm.
 ##### Bubble Sort on the Baseball Players
 - Imagine that you’re near-sighted (like a computer program) so that you can see only two of the baseball players at the same time, if they’re next to each other and if you stand very close to them.
 Given this impediment, how would you sort them?
 Let’s assume there are N players, and the positions they’re standing in are numbered from 0 on the left to N-1 on the right.
 - Start at end of and compared 2 kids at index 0 and index 1.